frnk1101/node_app/README.md

 A NodeJS application.
 Prints out a locale menu on console.

 # How to use
-Install NodeJS and call 'node app.js' from the directory where the app.js file is stored.
+Install NodeJS and call 'node ./node_app.js' from the directory where the application file is stored.